xcart/xcart-docs/_pages/kb_en/modules/pos_system_for_x-cart/pos_system_module_system_requirements_and_installation.md

 Beginning with version 5.2.6, the module allows you to connect to printers using the following connection methods:

-*   [QZ Print](https://code.google.com/archive/p/jzebra/) Java applet (According to information on the qz Customer Portal, support for the Legacy Applet Version (QZ Print) will be discontinued on January 1st, 2017);
 *   [QZ Tray 2.x](https://qz.io/download/);
 *   [PrintNode](https://app.printnode.com/account/download).

 The requirements depend on the connection method you require:

-*   For printing with the QZ Print Java applet, the module requires Java 5 or higher to be installed on your machine.
-For help installing Java on your platform, see the Java tutorial ([https://code.google.com/p/jzebra/wiki/TutorialJavaInstall](https://code.google.com/p/jzebra/wiki/TutorialJavaInstall)).
-Also, see [https://java.com/en/download/help/enable_browser.xml](https://java.com/en/download/help/enable_browser.xml) for help on enabling Java in your web browser.
-For more info on QZ Print, see {% link "Getting started with QZ Print Java applet" ref_1e1MaOuk %}.
 *  For printing with QZ Tray 2.x, it is recommended to purchase QZ premium support at [http://buy.qz.io/](http://buy.qz.io/).
+Most printers are supported, but it's going to depend on the printing technique.
+The product performs best with a series of raw printers that receive a proprietary markdown language such as ESCPOS, EPL, ZPL, DPL, FGL, etc. QZ Tray also supports standard desktop printing (e.g. inkjet, laserjet, 2d printing drivers).
 For more info, see {% link "Getting started with QZ Tray 2.x" ref_lh4nFlzm %}.
 *   For printing with PrintNode, you need to register an account with PrintNode at [https://app.printnode.com/account/register](https://app.printnode.com/account/register).
 For more info, see {% link "Getting started with PrintNode" ref_L2vV8Twt %}.

 ## Hardware requirements